PBN Lab vs Domain Reanimator v/s DomCop v/s Domain Hunter Gatherer

 - There are very few videos and help articles.
 While their software is easy to use, I would prefer they had spent some time creating longer youtube videos.

 - There is no trial for the Guru Plan.
 Each of the other software in this list provide a paid trial for a week.
+(They now have a 2 day paid trial for all their plans)

 Domain Hunter Gatherer (DHG)